linux-leo/TFDAT/README.md

 # TFDAT
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J3BCC3L)

 TFDAT (Temporal FDAT) is a custom VSR architecture.
-This is a continuation of my previous VSR architectures, namely TFDAT.
+This is a continuation of my previous VSR architectures, namely TSPANv2.
 TFDAT is a major step up in every way, providing significantly better quality, temporal coherency, and even inference speed!

 This arch has support for PyTorch, ONNX, and TensorRT.